dbazile/andsoitcontinues.com/data/markdown/watching-hulu-and-prime-video-in-firefox-on-fedora.md

 To see what yours is actually set to, run:

     $ find ~/.mozilla -name '*widevine*.so' -exec ls -lZ {} \;

     -rwx------.
-1 david david unconfined_u:object_r:mozilla_home_t:s0 6998236 Dec 30 14:38 /home/david/.mozilla/firefox/2vq1cdx1.default/gmp-widevinecdm/4.10.1196.0/libwidevinecdm.so
+1 david david unconfined_u:object_r:mozilla_home_t:s0 6998236 Dec 30 14:38 /home/david/.mozilla/firefox/xxxxxxxx.default/gmp-widevinecdm/4.10.1196.0/libwidevinecdm.so

-If it's set to the wrong value, set to something other than `mozilla_home_t`, such as `user_home_t` like mine was, SELinux is going to restrict Firefox from loading the plugin and you're gonna get the same ambiguous error I got in the screenshot above.
+If it's set to anything other than `mozilla_home_t` (such as `user_home_t` like mine was), SELinux is going to restrict Firefox from loading the plugin and you're gonna get the same ambiguous error I got in the screenshot above.

 ## See a problem?